 Caroline, age 16

 She says: I am a high school girl looking to make a difference in the world.
-I started my own Grassroots Campaign called Choose To Be You which is about inspiring all people to be their authentic selves and use their voice to make a difference in the world.
-Through this campaign I hope to make a difference in everyone’s lives and by using social media, I hope that people, especially girls learn to embrace their individuality and feel confident in who they are.
+I started my own nonprofit organization called Choose To Be You which is about inspiring all people to be their authentic selves and use their voice to make a difference in the world.
+Through this campaign I hope to make a difference in everyone’s lives and by using social media, I hope that people, especially girls, learn to embrace their individuality and feel confident in who they are.